fbpx

 “Do what you say you’re going to do.”

 I found that when I turned 40, having lost my mom when she was only 52, it made me reevaluate my life.
-I only want to do the things that really give me energy.
-And if I don’t want to do something I’m standing up for myself.
-I’m getting a little bit bolder still.
-The kids are older, that’s fun, there’s a little bit more independence.
-And then getting remarried at 46, we have a very mature and open relationship, we don’t have time to keep little secrets or weird things from one another.
+I only want to do the things that give me energy.
+And if I don’t want to do something, I stand up for myself.
+I’m still getting a little bit bolder.
+The kids are older, that’s fun, there’s a little more independence.
+And then, getting remarried at 46, we have a very mature and open relationship; we don’t have time to keep little secrets or weird things from one another.

 WHAT HARDSHIPS HAVE YOU ENDURED THAT YOU FEEL HAVE MADE YOU STRONGER?